 3. Strong and healthy teeth.

 Green tea is rich in flour which is important for the bones and for the teeth, helps prevent teeth decay and gum diseases.
 The regular intake of flour protects teeth from caries.
 Just one cup of green tea contains 0.3 to 0.5 mg of flour.
 Drinking green tea can help to keep your mouth healthy and free of problems like the ones listed above.
 Sometimes teeth decay and gum disease may not be preventable, regardless of how much green tea you drink.
-When you notice these oral issues, it is important that you make an appointment with professionals like Durham Dental, (visit this web-site here) or with a dental clinic that is local to you so that these problems can be treated as soon as possible.
+When you notice these oral issues, it is important that you make an appointment with a dental clinic that is local to you so that these problems can be treated as soon as possible.
 Keeping up with your oral hygiene is something that must be done to ensure that you stay healthy, and drinking green tea is one of the many ways in which you can do this.

 4. Against cellulite.